 The Code on Social Security, 2020 ('Code') relating to employee benefits during employment and post employment benefits received Presidential assent in September 2020.
 The Code has been published in the Gazette of India.
 Certain sections of the Code came into effect on 3 May 2023.
 However, the final rules/interpretation have not yet been issued.
 The Group will assess and record the impact of the Code, once it is effective.

 For S.R.
-Batliboi & Associates LLP Chartered Accountants ICAI Firm registration number: 101049W/E300004 For and on behalf of the Board of Directors Cyient Limited
+Batliboi & Associates LLP Chartered Accountants ICAI Firm registration number: 101049W/E300004

-Vikas Pansari Partner
+Vikas Pansari Partner Membership No.: 093649